atxwang/atxwang.github.io/_posts/recent events.md

 **to the ones who walk away**

-be swift resolute proud let immovable strides carry you past poppy fields past fig trees past a kite-filled sky clear except for
+be swift resolute proud let immovable strides carry you past poppy fields past fig trees past a kite-filled sky clear sans the terrifying rain families have learned to fear

 past gilded gates guarding them from a child